* LSC Member

 A traditional, egalitarian synagogue in Madison, Wisconsin, Member Beth Israel Center is a vibrant and diverse community of 260 families — a caring, spiritual home that is alive with celebration, learning, prayer and a commitment to tikkun olam.

-It is this commitment to tikkun olam that led the Beth Israel Center to look for the best way to maximize the solar potential on their roof and minimize their cost for this project.
+A traditional, egalitarian synagogue in Madison, Wisconsin, Member Beth Israel Center is a vibrant and diverse community of 260 families — a caring, spiritual home that is alive with celebration, learning, prayer and a commitment to tikkun olam.
+It is this commitment that led the Beth Israel Center to look for the best way to maximize the solar potential on their roof and minimize their cost for this project.

-Legacy Solar Co-op helped fit that need by providing guidance on structuring a self-funded model of financing the project through an Energy Savings Measures agreement.
+Legacy Solar Co-op provided guidance on structuring a self-funded model of financing the project through a formal agreement.
 A member of the congregation stepped forward to be the anchor sponsor for the project.
 We met several times with representatives and with the governing body of BIC, as well as with SunVest (of Pewaukee) to apply for incentives to help shave costs off of the project so that the amount to be financed was more viable for the stakeholders.

-The project began in August of 2017 and finished in December of 2017.
-Specifically: contracts were signed in August; bond sales were sold by September; construction started in October and the project was commissioned by late December.
+Contracts were signed in August 2017; bond sales took place in September 2017; construction started in October and the project was completed by late December.

 Slice of Sun Solar Bonds